-Review-Danzig 4 The 4th Studio Album By American Heavy Metal Band Danzig
+Review-Danzig 4 the 4th Studio Album by American Heavy Metal Band Danzig

 Danzig 4 may be an album that is overlooked

 Danzig is a band that has been around for nearly three decades.
 In my review of Metallica’s newest album Hardwired…To Self-Destruct, I mentioned the importance of having a purpose.
 The purpose of this next album review is to show that we still have things in the United States that are worth appreciating.
 And that particular thing is Danzig 4, the 4th album by American heavy metal band Danzig released in 1994.
 This is the last album with that classic lineup that fans have been used to.
 Yes, 1994 was many years ago, but the United States was at one time one of the premier nations of the world for hard rock and heavy metal and Danzig 4 deserves a review.
 It was one of the best albums of 1994 along with Testament’s Low album.
-Brand New God speeds up and it is pretty entertaining even though it is not really a thrash metal song.
+The song Brand New God speeds up and it is pretty entertaining even though it is not really a thrash metal song.

 Track listing for Danzig 4

 - Going Down to Die

 - Bringer of Death